 What should I do if I accidentally bite my cheek?

-If you have bitten your cheek or caused trauma to your mouth while it is numb, rinse with a warm salty mouthwash to clean the area and prevent the development of any infection.
+If you have bitten your cheek or caused trauma to your mouth while it is numb after a filling, rinse with a warm salty mouthwash to clean the area and prevent the development of any infection.
 Avoid smoking and alcohol while the wound is healing.